insightsengineering/verdepcheck/README.md

 Typical workflow includes the following:

 * read local package dependencies from the `DESCRIPTION` file
-* derieve dependencies version according to the strategy used
+* derive dependencies version according to the strategy used
 * resolve and identify potential conflicts of dependencies
 * download and install to the temporary directory
-* execute `R CMD CHECK` using directory from the previous step as a libpath
+* execute `R CMD CHECK` using directory from the previous step as a library path

 Supported strategies are: